 Grace joined Watsi on June 22nd, 2012.
 Seven years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Grace's most recent donation traveled 8,500 miles to support Sylvia, a future doctor from Kenya, to fund clubfoot repair surgery.
+Grace's most recent donation traveled 8,200 miles to support Nkwikaize, a 60-year-old woman from Uganda, to fund a hysterectomy so she can keep farming.

 Sylvia is a 14-year-old student and her favorite subjects in school are mathematics and chemistry.
 She shared that she would like to be a doctor in the future.
 Sylvia is the oldest child in a family of two.
 Her mother is a single mom and works hard as a laborer whenever she can get work.
 Sylvia has clubfoot of the left foot, a condition in which the foot is twisted out of shape.
 This causes her difficulty walking and even wearing shoes.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Sylvia to receive treatment.
 She visited AMH's care center where surgeons will perform clubfoot repair surgery on July 6th.
 Now, AMH is requesting $1,286 to fund Sylvia's procedure.
 After treatment, Sylvia will be able to walk with ease and wear shoes.
 She will continue with her studies and hopefully achieve her dream of becoming a doctor.
 Sylvia shared, "my desire is to walk well like other girls and continue with school without any interruptions."